WinQuota home

 Q: Does WinQuota support Windows 2008 Enterprise and/or Windows 2008 Datacenter?

-Q: Does WinQuota also work well within a Windows Server 2003/2008 cluster environment?
+Q: Does WinQuota work within a Windows Server 2003/2008 cluster environment?

-A: Yes it works.
+A: Yes.
 Physically WinQuota works at the intermediate level behind all software like MS Exchange and IIS, so all WinQuota limitations are applicable to any kind of software you're using in cluster.

 Q: Is there a special way of installing it onto a clustered system?